Skip to content

 Let's upload our own graph extraction.
 We need to retrieve and upload the graph in the "PG" format (it contains the graph and some index).

-On your LOCAL machine, open a terminal and download your PG graph to your home.
+On your LOCAL machine, open a terminal and download your PG graph to your local working directory.

 • In "Data" choosebox, select "custom"